 The benefits of a bricks and mortar store at Christmas

-Online is where everything happens these days.
+Brick and mortar stores may seem old fashioned, given online is where everything happens these days.
 Except when you want something literally straight away, or when you want to check it yourself (maybe try it on) before buying, or when you want to talk (or just chat) with an actual human rather than a chatbot (or even an actual person online).

-This is why there is clearly still a place for bricks and mortar, which is why many former online-only stores are now moving into the real world (including the mighty Amazon).
+This is why there is clearly still a place for bricks and mortar stores, which is why many former online-only stores are now moving into the real world (including the mighty Amazon).
 At this time of year, when people are buying Christmas presents and new outfits for the office Christmas party, real-world stores are highly valued, especially as many people want to support small businesses at a time when they are under threat by online shopping.

 Here are some reasons why a brick-and-mortar store can benefit your business:

-Brick-and-mortar stores allow you to build a personal connection with your customers
+Bricks and mortar stores allow you to build a personal connection with your customers

 The strongest connections are generally the ones forged in the real world and that includes the connections between customers and brands.
 You can only make real-world connections if you actually have a presence in the real world, such as a bricks-and-mortar store.
 At this time of year, help your customers to pick up your products to get a feel for them as Christmas presents, and set up discount or loyalty schemes to encourage them to bring their friends.